michaelgaras/dotfiles/README.md

-# Michael's Dotfile Configurations for VIM and ZSH
+# Michael's dotfiles Configurations for VIM and ZSH

 ## Vim Configuration